Saint-Etienne 1-1 Paris St-Germain

 They need five points from the last six games to seal the title.

-At 1-0, Morocco winger Oussama Tannane hit the bar for Saint-Etienne, while PSG's Edinson Cavani fired wide of an open met.
+At 1-0, Morocco winger Oussama Tannane hit the bar for Saint-Etienne, while PSG's Edinson Cavani fired wide of an open net.

 PSG, who were without forward Neymar as he continues his recovery from a metatarsal injury, are 17 points clear at the top of the table, while St-Etienne remain ninth.